 Start with the basics: Do you have a presence on the major social channels?
 If not, now is the time to set up that Facebook business page or Instagram account.

 If your pages do already exist, check to make sure that the information is correct and that the pages are easily identifiable as belonging to your business.
 Is your company’s name listed?
 Do you have your location and hours on the page?
 Is your logo there to signal to those already familiar with your brand that they’re in the right place?
+IA big part of scrubbing your social media sites is scrubbing your basic information.

 Make sure you’re taking advantage of the profile format of each type of social channel.
 Twitter and Instagram only give you a small bio section, so only include the most relevant information.
 Your website, for instance, should definitely be on there so that visitors know where to go to learn more about you.
 Facebook provides you with more prompts to share additional information about your business, so make sure you’re filling in all of the relevant sections.
+These areas may require frequent scrubbing if you're a business whose position in the marketplace changes a lot or taps into emerging opportunities.
+For example, if you're a tree service and stand to get a lot of cleanup jobs after a major storm, you might want to call that out on your social media profile (and remember change it back once conditions have settled down).
+Your profile section should require less scrubbing if what you're doing isn't as impacted by local conditions.
+A cosmetic dentist, for instance, should be able to set and forget their profile in most cases.

 Get to Posting